 Believed to have been in the Garden of Eden, figs were also Cleopatra’s favorite fruit and the ancient Greeks associated them with love and fertility.
 Figs are a great source of flavonoids and antioxidants, and it has been found that figs can increase sexual stamina.

 This member of the onion family contains allicin, an ingredient that increases blood flow.
 In both Hinduism and Jainism, garlic is considered to increase desire, in addition to warming the body.
 It is well known, however, that this little blub creates some strong breath when eaten.
 Steer clear on a first date.

-Try out all these (in the) mood-boosters in one fell swoop with these tasty dishes.
+Try out all these mood-boosters in one fell swoop with these tasty dishes.
 Start out the evening with some Almond Stuffed Mushrooms before moving on to Avocado Salad topped with raspberry dressing.
-For the main course, treat your date to Carbonada with Seitan with sides of Rainbow Chard with Figs and Roasted Asparagus with Hazelnut Picada.
+For the main course, treat your date to Walnut, Arugula, and Basil Pesto pasta with sides of Rainbow Chard with Figs and Roasted Asparagus with Hazelnut Picada.
 Let’s not forget dessert!
 Chocolate Fondue with figs, bananas, and strawberries and a Chocolate Ganache Torte are two sweet choices for your lucky honey.